How LDR Sensor Works

 Circuit Diagram of an LDR sensor module

-How LDR Sensor Module Works
+How to Use LDR Sensor Module

-The LDR sensor module has to be connected to a 5 V power supply.
 Then the threshold voltage needs to be set at the Non-Inverting input (3) of the IC according to the present light intensity by rotating the preset knob for setting the sensor sensitivity.

-When light intensity increases on the surface of the LDR, the resistance of the LDR decreases.
-Which pimples that the maximum amount of voltage will be allocated across the resistor(R3).
 Therefore a Low amount of voltage from the LDR is given to the Inverting input (2) of the IC.
-Then the Comparator IC compares this voltage with the threshold voltage.
-In this case, the input voltage is less than the threshold voltage, so the sensor output goes LOW (0).
+The Comparator IC then compares this voltage to the threshold voltage.
+When the input voltage falls below the threshold value, the sensor output becomes LOW (0).

-In contrast, when light intensity decreases (low/dark) on the surface of the LDR then the resistance of the LDR increases.
 Then the maximum amount of voltage will be allocated across the LDR (R2).
 Therefore, a High amount of voltage from the LDR is given to the Inverting input (2) of the IC.
-Then the Comparator IC compares this voltage with the threshold voltage.
-In this condition, this input voltage is greater than the threshold voltage, so the sensor output goes High (1).

-Applications of an LDR Sensor:
+Application of LDR Sensor:

-LDR sensor modules are used where there is a need to sense the presence and absence of light is necessary.
 These resistors are used as light sensors and the applications of LDR mainly include alarm clocks, street lights, light intensity meters, and burglar alarm circuits.

 Nowadays, the lightening-up of highways is done through HID or LED lamps but, the energy consumption of these lights is high as well as there is no particular mechanism to turn on/off the lights from sunrise to sunset other than it being done manually.
-To overcome this problem, an alternative method can be the power conserving of intensity-controlled street lights using LDR.

 Conclusion

-If you appreciate our work don't forget to share this post and leave your opinion in the comment box.
+If you appreciate our work and understand working of LDR sensor don't forget to share this post and leave your opinion in the comment box.

-Please do check out otherΒ blog posts about Popular electronics
+Please do check out other blog posts about Popular electronics

-Make sure you check out our wide range ofΒ products and collectionsΒ (we offer some excitingΒ deals!)
+Make sure you check out our wide range of products and collections (we offer some exciting deals!)

 Frequently Asked Questions